miyonaka/leanbian-gen/README.md

    system for each build stage, amounting to tens of gigabytes in the case of Leanbian.

-   **CAUTION**: If your working directory is on an NTFS partition you probably won't be able to build.
-Make sure this is a proper Linux filesystem.
+   **CAUTION**: If your working directory is on an NTFS partition you probably won't be able to build: make sure this is a proper Linux filesystem.

  * `DEPLOY_DIR`  (Default: `"$BASE_DIR/deploy"`)